kptdev/kpt/site/book/08-package-orchestration/02-quickstart.md

 repository.

-The `secretRef` can contain a name of a Kubernetes [Secret][secret] resource whith authentication credentials for Porch to access the repository.
+The `secretRef` can contain a name of a Kubernetes [Secret][secret] resource with authentication credentials for Porch to access the repository.

 ### kubectl